monsonite/SIMPL/README.md

 Forth uses a dictionary structure and a dictionary look-up to find the location of the code to execute for a particular function.
 I decided that this could be massively simplified, by restricting the user to only 26 user functions, allocated to the uppercase characters A-Z.

 The second big breakthrough was realising that I could point the interpreter to any address in RAM, and not just the input buffer, and have it execute the ascii-based code located there.
 This gave a simple mechanism for users to write their own SIMPL code into RAM.

+You can effectively point the txtEval function to any buffer in memory and it will execute the virtual commands found there until it finds a CRLF.

+# Other Influences

 SIMPL builds upon Ward's philosopy of keeping things simple, but adds significantly more functionality and provides the means to make a user extensible language.